chelseajlittle/CAGE2/README.md

 # CAGE2
 R Code Associated with the manuscript "Differential Resource Consumption in Leaf Litter Mixtures by Native and Non-Native Amphipods"

-Chelsea J. Little & Florian Altermatt
+Authors: Chelsea J. Little & Florian Altermatt

 Data will be linked (Dryad) once the manuscript is published.